 REACTING TO THE CRISIS

-Brewers are thankful and express admiration for the key workers fighting the pandemic on the front line, and give our support for those helping to keep society moving.
+Brewers are thankful for the key workers fighting the pandemic on the front line.
+We give our support to those helping to keep society moving.

-Brewers once again stand ready to assist public health efforts through actions such as logistics, support and alcohol gel production.
-We are also in solidarity with a hospitality sector whose hundreds of thousands of businesses had to close and lose their income, but typically spent the first lockdown investing to implement new social distancing obligations.
+Brewers stood ready to assist public health efforts through actions such as logistics, support and alcohol gel production.
+We also stand in solidarity with a hospitality sector whose hundreds of thousands of businesses had to close and lose their income, but typically spent the first lockdown investing to implement new social distancing obligations.
 We will continue to support these establishments, including through the recovery of unconsumed beer and in case of further changes that may be needed to allow for COVID-safe re-openings in line with new legal requirements.

 and the value chain

-The Brewers of Europe and its members, promoting the interests of over ten thousand breweries operating in Europe, are calling for government support measures to be maintained, extended or put into place for hospitality establishments and their wider ecosystem.
+The Brewers of Europe and its members, promoting the interests of over 11,000 breweries operating in Europe, call for government support measures to be maintained, extended, or put into place for hospitality establishments and their wider ecosystem.

-These measures are crucial if businesses are to survive the current curtailment of their ability to operate, and are key to supporting the whole value chain due to their interconnectivity and mutual dependence.
+These measures are crucial if businesses are to survive the curtailment of their ability to operate fully and profitably.
+They are key to supporting the whole value chain due to their interconnectivity and mutual dependence.

-It is also crucial that they still be maintained as businesses begin their recovery whilst only partial opening is permitted, as citizens are progressively permitted to expand their social interactions and as consumer confidence gradually rebuilds.
+It is also crucial that support should be maintained as businesses begin their recovery while only partial opening is permitted, as citizens are progressively permitted to expand their social interactions and as consumer confidence gradually rebuilds.

 SUPPORT THE HOSPITALITY SECTOR TO RECOVER AND RECONNECT

-The beer sector is embedded in communities, sourcing locally, creating 2.3 million jobs in villages, towns and cities across the whole of Europe.
+The beer sector is embedded in communities, sourcing locally, creating 2.6 million jobs in villages, towns, and cities across the whole of Europe.
 This broad reach also provides significant tax revenues and value to local and national governments, in particular through hospitality beer sales.

-Whilst most establishments spent the first lockdown setting up robust and effective social distancing measures to ensure COVID-safe environments, we will also support venues in any other further actions required to allow a reopening that is safe, sustainable and in line with legal requirements.
+Most establishments spent the first lockdown setting up robust and effective social distancing measures to ensure COVID-safe environments.
+We also support venues in any other further actions required to allow a reopening that is safe, sustainable and in line with legal requirements.